zkamvar/zkamvar/content/blog/2023-07-26-r-universe-and-cran/index.md

 version there, it will install from the r-universe if the SHA hash matches the package DESCRIPTION, and then from the GitHub hash if it does not match.

-We had initially put up our packages on the R-universe because it was a good way to distribute them without taxing the user's GitHub API calls, but there were some issues to hosting only our packages.
+We had initially put up our packages on the r-universe because it was a good way to distribute them without taxing the user's GitHub API calls, but there were some issues to hosting only our packages.
 Imagine that you are a macOS or Windows user and you find that a new-to-you package has just updated on CRAN.